alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

         content_by_lua '
             local logging = require("logging")
             ngx.say("{")
+            # get all status codes: count and sum of request times
             local all = logging.get_all(ngx.shared.log_dict)
             for key, value in pairs(all) do
                 ngx.say("  \\"", key, "\\": ", value, ",")